mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Whenever a new connection is received the router will examine the state of all the servers that form part of the service and route the connection to the server with least connections currently that matches the filter constraints given in the router options.
 This results in a balancing of the active connections, however different connections may have different lifetimes and the connections may become unbalanced when later viewed.

 The read connection router can be configured to balance the connections from the clients across all the backend servers that are running, just those backend servers that are currently replication slaves or those that are replication masters when routing to a master slave replication environment.
-When a Galera cluster environment is in use the servers can be filtered to just the set that are part of the cluster and in the ‘synced’ state.
+When a Galera cluster environment is in use the servers can be filtered to just the set that are part of the cluster and in the _Synced_ state.
 These options are configurable via the router_options that can be set within a service.
-The router_option strings supported are "master", “slave” and “synced”.
+The router_option strings supported are `master`, `slave` and `synced`.

 #### Master/Slave Replication Setup